jesse-wei/jesse-wei.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I am a graduate TA for COMP 311.
-I was a UTA for COMP 311, 210, and 110.
+description: I am a graduate TA for COMP 311 and was a UTA for COMP 311, 210, and 110.
 I am one of two awardees of UNC's Diane Pozefsky Learning Assistant Award (Spring 2023).
 nav: true
 nav_order: 5
 giscus_comments: true